civo/docs/content/docs/database/getting-started.md

 Civo Database provides scalable managed PostgreSQL and MySQL databases that are automatically backed up nightly.
 They are always-on, and for further peace of mind, you can choose to run additional nodes for your databases.

 Select if you would like to add additional nodes to your database.
-We give you the option to add up to 5 nodes.
+We give you the option to add 2 or 4 additional nodes.
 Note that this will impact the price charged for your database.

 ![Additional nodes dropdown](./images/additional-nodes.jpg)